 Kerend Tij (Turning Tide)

-Sense of Place is presenting two new exhibitions, both of which will open at venues in Leeuwarden in April, 2018.
+In 2018 Sense of Place presented two new exhibitions, both of which opened at venues in Leeuwarden.
 At the city’s Aegon building and the De Kanselarij ‘open community’.

 Be amazed by the dynamics of the tide in ‘de Waddenkelder’ (the Wadden Basement): Bare feet in the sand you will experience the cycle of the tide in one minute.
 An ode to the Wadden Sea: slums, sandbanks, mudflats, beaches and dunes.
 A dynamic landscape, constantly in motion.